-Land restoration is identified by the international community as one method to reach the Paris agreement and solve part of the issues related to climate change.
-The restoration of millions of hectares within the next decade is starting.
-However a lack of visibility on these planting actions and numerous related issues such as slow or missing investments, inadequate governance, missing systematic monitoring and local capacity can be identified.
-Land restoration is a multi-sector and multi-stakeholder activity that encompasses financiers, planting companies, farmers, indigenous people, development agencies, certification companies, NGOs, governments and their ministries, universities and other education institutions as well as civil society.
+Ecosystem restoration and biodiversity conservation is identified by the international community as one method to reach the Paris agreement and solve part of the issues related to climate change.
+The restoration and conservation of millions of hectares within the next decade is starting.
+However a lack of visibility on these planting and conservation actions and numerous related issues such as slow or missing investments, inadequate governance, missing systematic monitoring and local capacity can be identified.
+Ecosystem restoration and biodiversity conservation is a multi-sector and multi-stakeholder activity that encompasses financiers, planting companies, farmers, indigenous communities, development agencies, certification companies, NGOs, governments and their ministries, universities and other education institutions as well as civil society.

-HERMOSA is an acronym for Holistic Ecoystem Restoration Monitoring, repOrting, Sharing and mArketplace.
-It is a cloud-based service platform accessible through the internet, empowered by geo web-mapping and remote sensing technologies.
-It is the first all-in-one platform for identifying, selecting, monitoring and reporting on land restoration eliminating complexity while being the first comprehensive marketplace for land restoration activities supporting supply and demand.
-Due to the transparency and flexibility offered by the Free and Open Source Software solution, stakeholders are enabled to adopt ownership and strengthen their knowledge.
+HERMOSA is the first all-in-one platform for identifying, selecting, monitoring and reporting on ecosystem restoration and biodiversity conservation eliminating complexity while being the first comprehensive marketplace for ecosystem restoration and biodiversity conservation activities supporting supply and demand.
+The platform fosters the collaboration between the various stakeholders involved.
+It enables small-holder farmers and land owners to eventually access finances made available by investors who are looking for investment-ready projects.
+The HERMOSA platform gives restoration and conservation activities a boost because of the transparency and flexibility offered by the Free and Open Source Software enabling stakeholders to adopt ownership and strengthen their knowledge.

 Users and their needs